CP Violation in the $B_s^0$ system: Introduction

-In this respect, the study of CP violation in the $\Bs$ system offers an excellent opportunity to detect possible deviations from SM predictions.
-The current level of theoretical understanding of the $\Bs$ system is good enough to predict SM phenomena for the $\Bs$ meson with a reasonable precision.
-Moreover, the Standard Model CP violating effects are expected to be suppressed in comparison to CP violation in $\Bd$ meson decays.
-Therefore, even a relatively small contribution of new physics effects could be clearly visible in the $\Bs$ system, see e.g. \cite{Dunietz:2000cr} for an early reference pointing this potential for a Null-test.
-More precisely, the angle $\beta$ describing CP violation in interference of decay and mixing in the $\Bd$ system is predicted to be of the order of $22^\circ$.
-The corresponding angle $\beta_s$ in the $\Bs$ system is expected to be about $1^\circ$ only.
-Thus, a contribution of physics beyond the SM even at the level of $1^\circ$ could be clearly visible in the $\Bs$ system.

-Unfortunately the contribution of the so-called penguin effects to the measured value of $\beta_s$ could also be $\sim$1$^\circ$.
-Therefore a measurement of $2^\circ$ or $3^\circ$ for this angle (which is still possible within the current experimental uncertainties) would not necessarily be an unambiguous signal for new physics.
-Here a more precise determination of penguin contributions is mandatory \cite{Aaij:2014vda}.

-On the contrary, solid conclusions about the existence of new physics could be drawn by the investigation of CP violation in mixing extracted from semi-leptonic charge asymmetries.
-Here a measured value of about two or three times the value of the SM predictions would be an unambiguous signal for new physics.
+In particular, the study of CP violation in the $\Bs$ system offers an excellent opportunity to uncover new physics (NP).
+SM predictions for several $\Bs$ meson observables have achieved reasonable precision.
+In addition, SM CP violating effects are expected to be more highly suppressed than in $\Bd$ meson decays.
+Therefore, even a relatively small contribution of new physics effects could be clearly visible in the $\Bs$ system, see e.g. \cite{Dunietz:2000cr}.
+More precisely, the angle $\beta$\footnote{Instead of the notation $\alpha$, $\beta$ and $\gamma$ for the angles of the unitarity triangle, also $\phi_2$, $\phi_1$ and $\phi_3$ are commonly used.} describing CP violation in interference of decay and mixing in the $\Bd$ system is predicted to be of the order of $22^\circ$.
+The corresponding angle $\beta_s$ in the $\Bs$ system is expected to be about $1^\circ$.
+Thus the sensitivity to new physics is potentially enhanced.
+Unfortunately, the contribution of the so-called penguin effects to the measured value of $\beta_s$ can also be $\sim$1$^\circ$.
+Thus a more precise determination of penguin contributions is mandatory \cite{Aaij:2014vda}.
+On the contrary, solid conclusions about the existence of new physics could be drawn by the investigation of CP violation in mixing extracted from semileptonic charge asymmetries.
+Here, a measured value of about two or three times the value of the SM predictions would be an unambiguous signal for new physics.